tamaskenez/somenewlanguage/README.md

 ### Co/go-routines

 Coroutines and goroutines should be fundamental.
-Goroutine with a zero-sized buffer is a coroutine.

-Sequential operation on a string, array, depth-first-searched tree or on-the-fly generated numbers can be expressed in a single way for all these.
-Generators are coroutines, and a string or array can be enumerated by simple coroutine in a way that when it's optimized, the result is identical to a C for-loop.
+Single-channel goroutine with a zero-sized buffer is semantically a coroutine, the  difference is that after channel op both goroutines may procceed while with coroutines they're ping-ponging the same thread.
+Anyway, they're very similar, should be handled with a similar high-level construct.
+The same function must be able to be used as a coroutine or goroutine with buffer size 0 or more.

+Even the most simple operations like linear character search in a string must be written in a way so it can be called like a coroutine (think find-all) or goroutine.
+This decision must be made at callsite.

+- The syntax must be very simple.
+Nobody wants to write/call a character search with goroutine channel syntax.
+- If callsite decides coroutine the whole function will be optimized into an inline for-loop.
+- Callsite may need an actual, materialized string, concise redirect-into-array must be possible.

 TODO: This must be studied: https://www.jtolio.com/2016/03/go-channels-are-bad-and-you-should-feel-bad/